codefiasco/text-embeddings-post/post.md

 execute();
 ```

 Here we're loading our entire story and breaking it down into its paragraphs.
 This is so we can search for the more relevant parts to our question when we later query the database.
-This process is called **chunking** and there are [many strategies](https://www.pinecone.io/learn/chunking-strategies/) to do it, this is not the best solution but it'll serve our purpose for now.
+This process is called **chunking** and there are [many strategies](https://www.pinecone.io/learn/chunking-strategies/) to do it, this is not the best solution, but it'll serve our purpose for now.

 Once our text has been split, we're going to ask an embeddings model to generate its vector representations.
 Let's create that function: